-As new travel bloggers what better place to start on our adventures than the Asia’s World city, Hong Kong.
-With its eclectic mix of history and modern lifestyle, the island is a pure delight to the people who love food, fashion and sightseeing.
-We loved Hong Kong the minute we landed in the island.
+Although we have been on numerous trips together, with family and friends, Hong Kong was our first trip where it was just us two sisters exploring and enjoying a new place.
+With its eclectic mix of history and modern lifestyle, Hong Kong, aptly called as Asia’s World City is a pure delight to the people who love food, fashion and sightseeing.
+We loved Hong Kong the minute we landed on the island.
 Beautiful people, amazing tall structures, great food, perfect transportation systems, there’s no reason to not to love Hong Kong.

-Our 5-day trip to the Hong Kong, Kowloon and Lantau islands was filled with exploring the bustling city life and it’s soaring skylines, temples and finally raiding the street markets and the malls.
-Midst the sightseeing we also managed to enjoy the famous Hong Kong cafes “Cha Chaan Teng” and bit of vegetarian Cantonese cuisine 🙂
+Our 5-day trip to Hong Kong, Kowloon and Lantau islands was filled with exploring the bustling city life and it’s soaring skylines, temples and finally raiding the street markets and the malls.
+Midst the sightseeing we also managed to enjoy the famous Hong Kong cafes “Cha Chaan Teng” and bit of vegetarian Cantonese cuisine.

-During our visit we stayed in Kowloon, as it was easier to commute from here between Hong Kong and Lantau islands.
-Kowloon with its fare share of tourist attractions kept us busy on the first two days.
+During our visit, we stayed in Kowloon, as it was easier to commute from here between Hong Kong and Lantau islands.
+Kowloon with its fair share of tourist attractions kept us busy on the first two days.
 We have come up with the list of places that can be covered mostly by walk since they are close to each other.

 1. Enjoy the high tea at the Peninsula Hotel

 The first thing we decided to enjoy in the city was the famous British style afternoon tea at the Peninsula.
-One of the oldest hotels of Hong Kong, Peninsula is a combination of colonial and modern structure.
+One of the oldest hotels in Hong Kong, Peninsula is a combination of colonial and modern structure.
 The beautiful hotel lobby entertains a high tea in the afternoon that takes you back to the city’s colonial era.
-Also if your lucky you can manage find the hotel’s signature green customized Rolls Royce Phantoms parked at the hotel entrance.
+Also if you are lucky you can manage to find the hotel’s signature green customized Rolls Royce Phantoms parked at the hotel entrance.

 2. 1881 Heritage